CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 where $$D_1$$ and $$D_2$$ are the duty cycles of the vectors that limit the sector.
 Now, $$D_0$$ and $$D_7$$ can be easily calculated.

 The switching order is important, since it is desirable to have a resulting sine-like wave, while minimizing switching losses.
-A symmetrical pattern that starts and ends at the 0-state is chosen, since it helps to transition between two adjacent periods that have the voltage at two different regions, for instance.
-To minimize losses, the order of states will be the one that results in a single switch between states.
+A symmetrical pattern that starts and ends at the ⓪-state is chosen, since it helps to transition between two adjacent periods that have the voltage at two different regions, for instance.
+To minimize losses, the order of states will be the one that results in a single switch between states, meaning that from the state with switch positions $$000$$, the next state will have $$1$$ in a single switch, and the other two switches at $$0$$.
 The following table shows all the switching states with their output voltage:

 <table style="table-layout: fixed; width: 50%; margin-left: auto; margin-right: auto;">
   <colgroup>